SimonHarte/SpartanGrid/Documentation.md

 ### Responsive Layout Example

-> **Note**: With a mobile first approach you either have to declare a media query or omit the definition because of possible interfering pseudo selectors (:nth-of-type).
+> **Note**: With a mobile first approach you either have to declare a media query in layouts or omit the definition because of possible interfering pseudo selectors (:nth-of-type).

 ```scss
 .g-layout-1 {